Ghost Stories of the Yorkshire Dales

 Is the Yorkshire Dales Haunted?

-I can CLEARLY see two ghosts in the photograph above, so obviously the answer is YES!
-Whatever your thoughts are on ghosts, what is a fact is that there are LOADS of ghost stories associated with the Yorkshire Dales.
+Ok, Ok.
+That’s two kids doing their best ‘pretending to be ghosts’ impression.
+But whatever your thoughts are on ghosts, what is a fact is that there are LOADS of ghost stories associated with the Yorkshire Dales.
 And as part of our series of Halloween blogs, we are kicking off with the classic, haunted places in the Yorkshire Dales…

 But that’s not all!